The Japanese military is poised.

 The Japanese army is poised to invade Thiland on the way to attack Burma.

-The Japanese army is poised to also invade [Philippines, ...list]
+The Japanese army is poised to invade Malaya on the way to attack Singapore.

 The Japanese air force is poisted to destroy the USAAF and USN in the Philippines